lilott8/CS220-Final/README.md

 ===============
 #Changelog:

+  - Dijkstra's output is correct and prepared for Kruskal's input
+  - retooled the Steiner point generation, the papers are very conservative, so points are only created by means of comparing a node to it's closest neighbor.
   - Dijkstra's is done
   - Huge efficiency improvements, instead of creating >600 nodes, I now only create MxN nodes
   - Using sets for data structures to guarantee uniqueness in lists.